alanrsoares/local-tools/README.md

 # belt

-Fast, single-purpose Rust binaries that automate **Alan's** day-to-day developer workflows.
+Fast, single-purpose Rust binaries that automate day-to-day developer workflows.
 Primary target is Alan's machine (macOS Apple Silicon);
 the workspace is std-only and builds/tests clean on Linux too, and CI runs both.